 Tacos vary by the day at this somewhat hidden shop and we were lucky to land on Carnitas day.
 This style comes from the state of Michoacán and literally translates to “little meats.”
 What little meats exactly?
 Rich cuts of pork that are then braised in lard for hours and severed on soft tortillas with onions, cilantro, and guacamole.

 Turns out Mexico City has a few spots like this.
 Shops that cook for their staff that decide to capitalize and do it for the public.
-The best example of this is El Vilsito, a mechanic shop by day and incredibly popular taqueria by night.
+The best example of this is El Vilsito, a mechanic shop by day and an incredibly popular taqueria by night.
 Just another reason to love this city!

 From there we made our way to El Pescadito, another chain found throughout the city.
 They serve up delicious shrimp and fish tacos Baha style.
 Although I was sceptical being so far from the ocean, this place was jammed and I quickly found out why.
 On top of being some of the best tacos I had while on the Condesa taqueria tour, the real draw is the seemingly endless toppings bar.
 You are free to pile it on high.
 Looking around, this was the norm.
 When in Mexico City?